MichaelMKKelly/MK-SmartBed/README.md

 Using cat6 cables keeps it pretty neat and them being standard network cabels means that they are easily interchangleable if things get mixed up during a move etc...

+The output is very reliable and I would have no issue using it in automationss

 ## What should i have done differntly?

 4 sensors is overkill for this size of bed...
 I would probably be fine but would probably go for 2 (1 at top and 1 at middle of bed)